 Oh look, there’s the car Ash drove in the original, all rusted out from sitting there for decades.
-Didn’t it get sucked into portal that dumped it with Ash in Medieval times? how did it get back here?
+Didn’t it get sucked into the portal that dumped it with Ash into Medieval Times?
+How did it get back here?
 Nice shirt, David.
 It was just as nice in the woods back in 1981.
 Haven’t I seen that necklace somewhere before?
 Are these homages to the original movies, or cheap gimmicks to tide over the wrath of the original’s fans?
 FAIL.
 FAIL.
 FAIL.

 The new Evil Dead is not the next stage in ridiculousness for the Evil Dead franchise.
 Instead, it should be viewed as the evolution, or even the sequel, of the first film, The Evil Dead from 1981.
 That film may have been low budget, but it had the same, creepy feeling of a possession movie like The Exorcist, just with more demons, more action, and more gore.
 Sounds like the perfect movie to me.

 If you watch this new version after watching the original 1981 release, all of those FAILS that I listed above are eradicated.
 Well, except for the necklace, but let’s not get hung up on minor details.
-At the end of the first film, the bridge is destroyed, so having a river-bed in the new movie left makes perfect sense.
+At the end of the first film, the bridge is destroyed, so having a river-bed in its place makes perfect sense.
 Since we don’t know what happened to Ash, his car could very well have been left to rust for all these years.

 As far as special effects, the new Evil Dead used CGI minimally, for enhancement rather than full effects.
 Sure, you can have someone cut their face off, split their tongue in two, lop their own arm off, or shoot themselves in the face with a nail-gun using only prostheses and a couple buckets of corn syrup and red food coloring, but why not enhance it with some digital work?